Israeli troops kill 2 Palestinians amid West Bank violence

 Associated Press

-JERUSALEM (AP) — Israeli forces shot and killed a Palestinian during fighting in the occupied West Bank and another near Israel’s separation barrier on Thursday.
+JERUSALEM (AP) — Israeli forces shot and killed two Palestinians in the occupied West Bank during what the army described as violent confrontations on Thursday.
 They are among four Palestinians who have been killed in the last two days at a time of heightened Mideast tensions.

 The Israeli military said forces operating in the Dheisheh refugee camp in the West Bank city of Bethlehem opened fire after being pelted with rocks and makeshift bombs.
 The Palestinian Health Ministry said Ayman Mheisen, 29, was killed.

-The health ministry later said a 17-year-old was shot by Israeli troops near the separation barrier west of Ramallah, where the Palestinian Authority is headquartered, without providing further details.
-The Israeli military did not immediately respond to a request for comment.
-The PA-run Wafa news agency identified the deceased as Auda Sadaqa.
+The health ministry later said a teenager was shot by Israeli troops near the separation barrier west of the city of Ramallah, where the Palestinian Authority is headquartered.
+The Wafa news agency, run by the Palestinian Authority, identified the deceased as Auda Sadaqa, 17.

+The Israeli military said three suspects hurled a firebomb at forces operating near the barrier, who responded with live fire.
+No soldiers were wounded.

 Late Wednesday, Israeli forces entered the village of Yabed, near the northern West Bank city of Jenin, to destroy the family home of a slain Palestinian attacker who had methodically gunned down five people in the Israeli city of Bnei Brak in March.